syncfusion-content/wpf-docs/wpf/DataGrid/Filtering.md

 ## Excel like UI Filtering

-SfDataGrid provides excel like filtering UI and also advanced filter UI to filter the data easily.
+The WPF DataGrid (SfDataGrid) provides excel like filtering UI and also advanced filter UI to filter the data easily.
 UI filtering can be enabled by setting [SfDataGrid.AllowFiltering](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AllowFiltering) property to `true` , where you can open filter UI by clicking the Filter icon in column header and filter the records.

 {% tabs %}
 {% highlight xaml %}